 - 30W HISPASAT 1C (aka XTAR-LANT aka SpainSat)

-- Select your location by either interactively clicking on the map or by entering your address into the dropdown.
-Alternatively, your latitude (°N) and longitude (°E) can be entered into this dropdown in decimal degrees (separated with comma but do not use parenthesis)
+- Select your location by entering your address into the dropdown.
+Alternatively, your latitude (°N) and longitude (°E) can be entered into this dropdown in decimal degrees (separated with a comma but do not use parenthesis) Once entered, your location can be adjusted interactively by clicking and dragging the location marker that appears on the map.

 - The resulting Azimuth and elevation look angles appear interactively at the base of map.